Schedule a classroom presentation about our services for your class/group.

 and validate our experience(s) and journey(s).
 Van aims to use a trauma informed lens

-and hope to help you learn ways to support yourself in the best way possible.
+and hopes to help you learn ways to support yourself in the best way possible.
 Van

 also provides trainings on trans and non-binary identities and is author of the interactive